dimxy/developer-docs/docs/basic-docs/komodo-api/migration.md

 "ImportTxHex"                             |(string)                     |import transaction in hex

 # Notary API
-Several methods are used by notary nodes to get block chain 'fingerprints' and notarization data from chain.
+Several methods are used by notary nodes to get block chain 'fingerprints' and notarisation data from chain.

 ## calc_MoM